Soumithra-DNS/CP-Companion/README.md

 - Real AtCoder/HackerRank integrations
 - Contest calendar and reminders
-- Offline-first caches for stats
+- Offline caches for stats
 - Theming and dark mode
 - Deeper analytics and streaks